lorelei-linkel/hello/README.md

 # hello

+Hi

-I have no idea what I am doing
+I have no idea what I am doing.
+Honestly I have no knowledge about programming.
+Please don't judge me.